11notes/docker-radicale/README.md

 ## radicale rights (ACL)

-If you plan to use this container to create multiple calendars between different users you have to specify which user can access which calendars and adressbooks.
+If you plan to use this container to create multiple addressbooks between different users you have to specify which user can access which adressbooks.
 To change rights edit the file /radicale/etc/rights.

 ```shell
 [admin]